Skip to main content

 Introduction to Seaborn

-Seaborn is a Python library built on top of Matplotlib.
-It helps you create attractive and easy-to-read statistical graphics.
+Seaborn is a Python visualization library built on top of Matplotlib.
+It simplifies the process of creating clear, attractive, and informative statistical graphics.

-You can think of Matplotlib as the engine that creates charts, and Seaborn as the designer that makes them look clean and modern.
+Think of Matplotlib as the engine that powers visualization — and Seaborn as the designer that adds style, structure, and readability.

 Why Use Seaborn?